Three employees from KSS CRC’s probation services have reached the finals of the National Probation Awards.

 “We are immensely proud of our finalists exceptional achievements.
 The National Probation Awards recognise the leading edge of probation practice and the good work taking place.
 With over 20,000 probation staff working across England and Wales, having three of the 21 individual awards’ finalists from our service, demonstrates the outstanding work and innovation happening to reduce reoffending and improve lives across our divisions.”

-The awards ceremony has been moved from its usual position in July owing to the Coronavirus pandemic, and will be rescheduled later this year.
+The awards ceremony has been moved from its usual position in summer owing to the Coronavirus pandemic.
+HMPPS will reschedule it later this year.